MaksymSolo/recipestask/recipesbook-service/README.md

 - JDK 8 or above
 - Maven

-### Installation
+### Build and deploy
-Clone this repository to your local machine.
+- Clone this repository to your local machine.

-Navigate to the project root directory and run the following command:
+- Navigate to the recipesbook-service directory.

-- mvn spring-boot:run
--
-Once the application is running, you can access it at http://localhost:8080.

-Usage
-The following endpoints are available in this application:

-- GET /api/recipes: Retrieves all recipes
-- GET /api/recipes/{id}: Retrieves a recipe by ID
-- POST /api/recipes: Creates a new recipe
-- PUT /api/recipes/{id}: Updates an existing recipe
-- DELETE /api/recipes/{id}: Deletes a recipe by ID
+- Build and start the application by running **mvn spring-boot:run**

+- This will start the backend application on http://localhost:8081.

-###Building with Docker
+### Building with Docker
 To build the project using Docker, run the following command from the project root directory:

--docker build -t recipesbookapp_backend
+**-docker build -t recipesbookapp_backend .**

-This will build a Docker image with the name recipesbookapp_backend.
-To run the Docker container, use the following command:
+This will build a Docker image with the name recipesbookapp_frontend

--docker run -p 8080:8080 recipesbookapp_backend
+**-docker run -t  recipesbookapp_backend**

-This will start the container and map the host port 8080 to the container's port 8080.
+This will start the application on http://localhost:8081

-You can then access the application at http://localhost:8080.
+### API Endpoints
+The following endpoints are available in the backend API:

+- GET /api/recipes: Retrieves all recipes.
+- GET /api/recipes/{id}: Retrieves a recipe by ID.
+- POST /api/recipes: Creates a new recipe.
+- PUT /api/recipes/{id}: Updates an existing recipe.
+- DELETE /api/recipes/{id}: Deletes a recipe by ID.